Visits to Hawaii

 island.
 Most notably, the Parker Ranch (2nd largest range in

-the US by acreage) is in this part of the island is usually is
+the US by acreage) is in this part of the island is usually significantly

 The eastern side - also known as the

-"windward side", with Hilo as the major city (airport code:
+"windward side", with Hilo as its major city (airport code:

-ITO), has a predominately rainforest climate, along with one of the
+ITO), has a predominately rainforest climate, along with one of two

 main access routes to the volcanic southwest side of the island,